Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2022/09/globe-electricity-and-heat-on-demand.md

 If Switzerland starts investing more in photovoltaics, it will end up generating more power than it needs at noon on a summer’s day.
 To make that midday solar power available both day and night, it needs short-term storage solutions.
 “But Switzerland’s biggest challenge is actually long-term storage,” says Hug.

-## Decentralised small-scale storage

 The country already produces too little electricity in the winter and relies on imports to cover increased demand – and this seasonal imbalance will only intensify as the transition to renewables gathers pace.
 “Photovoltaic plants in particular generate surplus electricity in the summer,” says Gianfranco Guidati, an expert in energy system modelling at the ESC.
 “But in winter the sun is weaker and heat pumps are keeping people’s homes warm – that’s when we see a gap between energy supply and demand.”

 The key question for Switzerland is how to store this excess solar power from the summer to the winter.
 With demand for storage systems clearly growing, Hug argues that the safest approach is to invest both in established and emerging technologies: “We still haven’t come up with the perfect energy storage solution.”

 Yet energy storage shouldn’t be seen as an end in itself, says Guidati: “Switzerland’s goal is to achieve net-zero greenhouse gas emissions by 2050.
 Storage is crucial, but it’s not the only way to help us meet that goal.”
 He believes we should tap into indirect methods of energy storage as well as physical storage capacity.
 “We need to take a mixed approach,” he says.
 The following pages present some of the methods that might feature in this mix.

-## Seasonal thermal energy storage
+## Run-of-river and pumped storage as buffer reserves

 Robert Boes, ETH Professor of Hydraulic Engineering, sees hydropower as the backbone of the Swiss electricity system: “Hydro is our most important green energy asset, making up about 60 percent of our renewable generation.
 Its ability to store power also plays a key role in our net-zero strategy.”

+## Decentralised small-scale storage

 Run-of-river hydropower plants channel water directly into electricity-generating turbines to supply renewable base-load power.
 These kinds of plants have no storage function, unlike reservoir plants, which can store water to provide flexible generating capacity on demand.
 The large reservoirs in the Alps primarily serve as a form of seasonal energy storage.
 “The rain and melt water they collect in the spring and summer can be used to generate electricity in the winter,” says Boes.
 Yet, however much power these large lakes generate, they are still unable to store any of it.

 Only pumped-storage plants have the ability to store electricity.
 They do this by pumping water from a lower to an upper reservoir and then emptying the upper reservoir through the turbines to generate electricity on demand.
 Currently, hydroelectric pumped storage is the only proven technology for the capture and release of large amounts of electricity.
 It offers powerful and flexible storage capabilities – and that makes it the perfect choice for balancing the day-to-day and day-night variability of photovoltaic power generation.
 Nonetheless, its capacity does not stretch far enough to resolve seasonal variations in electricity generation.

-## Storage in energy carriers

 One way to reduce the winter energy gap is to build more reservoirs, but this approach is controversial.
 Such projects often run counter to nature conservation goals and meet resistance.
 “I don’t think this option shows much promise,” says Boes.
 “Hydropower is a mature and very efficient technology, but not enough attention has been paid to environmental aspects such as responsible water management.”